a-lud/sea-snake-selection/assembly/README.md

 - [hydrophis_ornatus/genome_assessment](https://github.com/a-lud/sea-snake-selection/tree/main/assembly/hydrophis_ornatus/genome_assessment)
 - [hydrophis_curtus_west/genome_assessment](https://github.com/a-lud/sea-snake-selection/tree/main/assembly/hydrophis_curtus_west/genome_assessment)

-Similar to above, the same genome assessment techniques were used:
+Similar to *H. major*, the same genome assessment techniques were used:
 *GenomeScope2*, *BUSCO*, *Merqury* and *QUAST*.
-The scripts used to run these programs can be found in the directory listed above, with some of the relevant outputs found in the `Outdir` link.
+The scripts used to run these programs can be found in the directories listed above, with some of the relevant outputs found in the `Outdir` links.

 # 5 Repeat Annotation